bliu23/beta-sprayer/README.md

 # beta-sprayer
 In the climbing world, beta is a term used to describe the moves to complete a climb.
-Beta spraying is offering unsolicited advice on how to climb a route.
-Perhaps a repo name like `give-me-beta` would be more appropriate and have a more positive connotation.

 Anyhow, this repository's purpose is to host some code and instructions on how to spin up some test services and learn how to use Docker and Kubernetes.

-We will have two services that need to communicate with each other through a simple REST API endpoint.

 ## Usage